jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 3599 tachyon.master.TachyonMaster <-- Tachyon Master
 3718 tachyon.worker.TachyonWorker <-- Tachyon Worker
 2908 org.apache.spark.deploy.worker.Worker <-- Spark Worker
 ```
 Note that the "process information unavailable" message appears to be an OpenJDK [bug](https://bugs.openjdk.java.net/browse/JDK-8075773).

-## Populate Sample Data
+## Initialize the Pipeline Data
-The following script will setup and populate sample data for Cassandra, Kafka, and Hive.
+### Cassandra, Kafka, and Hive

-Note:  This will throw errors when running the `DROP TABLE IF EXISTS` calls.
-You can safely ignore those.
 ```
 ./flux-create-data.sh
 tail -f ./nohup.out
 ```
+Notes:
+* This script may throw errors during the `DROP TABLE IF EXISTS` if the tables do no exist.
+You can safely ignore those.

 ## Ports
 In order to reduce the likelihood of port collisions on your local machine, we've mapped the relatively-common container service ports to relatively-uncommon ports in the >30000 range below.

 ```
+Service (Inside Docker Container Port):  Outside Docker Container Port

 Apache Httpd (80):  30080
 Apache Kafka Rest Proxy (4042):  34042
 Apache Cassandra (9160, 9042):  39160, 39042